TheOdinProject/curriculum/CONTRIBUTING.md

 When it comes to opening a pull request (PR) to our curriculum, there are 2 main ways you can do so:

-1. If you just want to make a simple change, you can click the "Improve on GitHub" link found at the end of each lesson.
+1. Click the "Improve on GitHub" link found at the end of each lesson.
 This will open the lesson file in its "edit" mode, allowing you to make any edits and submit a PR all through GitHub.
+This can be useful if you're new to contributions and want to make a simple change.
-1. If you want to make a significant change, you can follow our instructions from our [general contributing guide](https://github.com/TheOdinProject/.github/blob/main/CONTRIBUTING.md).
+1. Follow the instructions from the general contributing guide to fork and clone this repo locally, and work from there.
+This is necessary if you need to edit multiple files as part of a single PR.

 Regardless of the way you choose to open a PR, while working on an existing or a new lesson you **must** follow our [Layout Style Guide](https://github.com/TheOdinProject/curriculum/blob/main/LAYOUT_STYLE_GUIDE.md) to ensure the layout and formatting is consistent across our curriculum.